-Again, The reference of the Amsterdam bike-sharing scheme of 1999 is found in paragraph D. In the same paragraph we find the Dutch Bank Postbank who developed a chip card for the project.
+Again, the reference to the Amsterdam bike-sharing scheme of 1999 is in paragraph D. In the same paragraph we find that the Dutch Bank Postbank developed a chip card for the project.
 But in the next paragraph (paragraph E) the writer says in lines 7-8 , “. .
 But the biggest blow came when Postbank decided to abolish the chip card, because it wasn’t profitable.. .. . .”
 This means the partner (Postbank withdrew its support for the scheme).
 (Answer: B)

 So, the answers are (in any order):

 B (It failed when a partner in the scheme withdraw support.)

 D (It was made possible by a change in people’s attitudes.)

 Questions 21 and 22: Which TWO of the following statements are made in the text about Amsterdam today?